a34729t/coding-dojo-ml/README.md

 * You can play around with the values or ranges of values for your features in the ARFF file itself

 TRAINING
-* POST to http://dojo.v.wc1.atti.com/train with params name (your name), classifier (weka classifier name) and featuresTrain (the string version of your ARFF file)
+* POST to http://dojo.v.wc1.atti.com/train with params name (your name), classifier (weka classifier name, see list below) and featuresTrain (the string version of your ARFF file)
 * You get back a json response with statistics on how well you performed
 * Check your performance vs others at http://dojo.v.wc1.atti.com/rank